Academic Policies

 - if your program includes a work experience, the requirements to participate in the work experience and the geographic area where it will be provided

-- whether the program was approved by PTIB or does not require approval.
+- whether the program was approved by PTIRU or does not require approval.

 Make sure you read the contract before signing.
 The institution must provide you with a signed copy.